|

-Knee Injury Physical Therapy
+Knee Injury Physical Therapy NYC

 Injuries to the knee include meniscal tears, ligament tears, arthritis and traumatic injuries.
 After injury, the position of rest and minimal pain is a slight bend in the knee, about 20 degrees of flexion.
 The knee can also be placed in an immobilization brace depending on the injury which can lead to significant difficulty in motion after removal.